 - Professional services automation (PSA)

 - Human capital management (HCM)

 The brand sells multiple software products or “suites” that seamlessly work together in real-time.
 That means, companies don’t have to use multiple, unrelated software programs for each business process.

 NetSuite was designed as cloud software.
-That gives it an advantage over legacy systems built for on-premise use that are later modified to work in the cloud.
+That gives it an advantage over legacy systems built for on-premise use and later modified to work in the cloud or remotely hosted.

 The platform handles tough accounting jobs, including GAAP revenue recognition rules for financial reporting.
 With NetSuite, you won’t need to supplement software capabilities with error-prone spreadsheets.
 It will easily handle the financial statement consolidation of multiple global entities.